 The most common misconception: HIPAA only applies to hospitals and insurance companies.
 In practice, it extends to any business associate (BA) that creates, receives, maintains, or transmits protected health information (PHI) on behalf of a covered entity.
 If your SaaS platform processes, stores, or transmits any data that could identify a patient and is connected to healthcare delivery or payment, you are almost certainly a business associate.

 Signing a Business Associate Agreement (BAA) with your covered entity customers is required — but it does not make you compliant.
-A BAA establishes the legal relationship; the Security Rule controls what you're actually obligated to do.
+A BAA establishes the legal relationship.
+The Security Rule controls what you're actually obligated to do.

 Administrative Safeguards Checklist